leonardoalt/cav_2022_artifact/README.md

 SolCMC is being increasingly used in the field.
 Auditors, security experts, and advanced users often make use of the tool to prove invariants and find counterexamples.
-One example is the use of the tool to [prove correcntess of a Solidity library](https://github.com/Zellic/publications/tree/master/BokkyPooBahsDateTimeLibrary).
+One example is the use of the tool to [prove correctness of a Solidity library](https://github.com/Zellic/publications/tree/master/BokkyPooBahsDateTimeLibrary).
 As another example, the cyber security company [AON](https://www.aon.com/) recently published a [blog